Proposed: A Stock-Table Newspaper Tax

 No. 3: They are sentimental, retrograde, self-satisfied, isolated from reality or not paying attention.
 Do your best to make the case that the choice is another 10 percent staff cut or losing the stock tables.
 If they don’t buy that argument, do your best to subvert, ignore and marginalize them without getting fired.

 Or just let your company pay the tax, layoff employees and allow important innovations in the future of journalism to occur elsewhere.

-And tell them the TV-listing tax is coming in 2009.Explore posts in the same categories: media, news, print-to-digital comment below, or link to this permanent URL from your own site.
+And tell them the TV-listing tax is coming in 2009.media, news, print-to-digital comment below, or link to this permanent URL from your own site.